What is the Gann Cancellation Policy?

 201:3.
 Carryover.
 No more than a total of twelve credit hours may be carried over to a subsequent compliance period.

 201:8.
 Alternative verifiable learning formats.
 Courses taken through alternative verifiable learning formats, if approved for CLE course accreditation, shall account for no more than twelve credit hours per compliance period.
+By order dated March 10, 2020, the Supreme Court has relaxed BCLE Regulation 201:8 so as to remove, until further notice, the live classroom instruction requirement for attorney continuing legal education due to Covid-19 coronavirus concerns.

 NY: Experienced attorneys may earn CLE credit by attending CLE courses offered in the traditional live classroom format, or in nontraditional formats such as audiotapes, videoconferences, online, etc., so long as the CLE Board has accredited the provider to offer the course in the particular format, or the course is eligible for credit under New Yorkï¿½s Approved Jurisdiction policy.
 Newly admitted attorneys, attorneys admitted to the New York State Bar two years or less, must complete at least 16 transitional CLE credit hours in each of the first two years of admission to the Bar.
 NOTE: Newly admitted NY attorneys are ineligible to receive NY CLE credit for completing "NJ Attorney Ethics 2010".